More than 70% of Change Initiatives fail, we want you to succeed

 The drivers for your change might be common (e.g. cost effeciency, competitor behaviour, use of AI), your response should be a conscious choice.

-A change initiaitve - deliberate or forced -sometimes does not derive from strategy.
-Aligmnent is helpful, inspiring strategic agility is better.
-Again, start a dialogue - when one part of a system is about to change, others seldomly can stay the same without hindering it for the part who wants it.
+Again, start a dialogue - when one part of a system is about to change, other parts seldomly can stay the same without hindering the part who wants or needs to change.
+One part of a system depends on the other, so better intergrate relevant partners early in your process.

 Communication is key, therefore create a communication set up that is more than information.